troy896/magisk-files/note.md

-## Magisk 337626c0-delta by HuskyDG
+## Magisk 5a2fbbf8-delta by HuskyDG

-- Support magic mount more partitions
-- Use stable random number seed
+- Support Riru extension: MagiskHide no longer need to rely in logcat to work.
+Download [Riru extension for MagiskHide here](https://github.com/HuskyDG/riru-unshare/releases/tag/v3.0)

 ### Diffs to official Magisk

 - [General] Restore MagiskHide, uses system logcat to monitor app processes startup: disabled or abnormal logcat can't use MagiskHide.
+- [General] Support Riru extension: MagiskHide no longer need to rely in logcat to work.
+Download [Riru extension for MagiskHide here](https://github.com/HuskyDG/riru-unshare/releases/tag/v3.0)
 - [General] DenyList is removed.
 There is no zygisk denylist feature
 - [App] The package name is `io.github.huskydg.magisk`
 - [App] Support Magisk installation without boot image for emulators